The IES Abroad Intensive Acting Program gives you an intensive, practical approach to performance.

 You earn 6 credits total.
 First you complete a 2-week theatre workshop.
 Then you begin the 4-week summer NTSI-GSA program.

 Worth 4 credits total:

 IES Abroad Dublin organizes field study trips that complement what you’re learning in the classroom, and contribute to your general knowledge of Irish culture and society.

-We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best restaurants—not finding a place to live where you feel comfortable.
+We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Dublin, it will feel like home.

+The private student residence is completely furnished and has WiFi Internet access along with other amenities.
 You are responsible for your own meals, and can prepare your own food at home or eat at local, inexpensive restaurants.

 Part of making you feel at home in Amsterdam is doing our best to help you feel safe and cared for.
 Whether it’s the orientation program that prepares you for what’s ahead, your housing that is well-located and comfortable, or the field trips that take you to places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.